cyberark/secrets-provider-for-k8s/design/secrets_provider_milestone1_design.md

 We decided to run as a Job instead of Deployment because for Milestone 1 we are concerned with delivering Conjur values only once.
 At this time we are not supporting updating K8s Secrets with Conjur secret across multiple runs so deploying a Pod that will run continuously in the environment of a customer is a waste of their resources.
 Especially because the process of retrieving secrets will only happen once, at the inital spin up of the Secrets Provider.

 Additionally, when using Deployment to spin up a pod and the task finishes, the will container exit and be deleted.
-Now that the Secrets Provider needs to sit separately, when that container exists so to will the pod.
+Now that the Secrets Provider needs to sit separately, when that container exists so too will the pod.
 Therefore, when using Deployment, Kuberentes will try to restart the Pod.
 After a few attempted restarts, the pod will error in a BackOff state.
 Because of this, we are unable to use Deployment to spin up a pod and must use a Job.

 #### Flow